24ICT/Flee/README.markdown

 * Expressions can index arrays and collections, access fields and properties, and call functions on various types
 * Generated IL can be saved to an assembly and viewed with a disassembler

-### Installing Flee

-You should install Flee with NuGet:

-	Install-Package Flee -Source C:\PathToThePackageDir\Flee.2.0.1.nupkg

 ## More information
 * [Examples](https://github.com/mparlak/Flee/wiki/Examples) to learn how to create and evaluate expressions.